bluedrop-learning-networks/eslint-config-bluedrop/README.md

 See the [api docs](./docs/api.md) for *much more* about this.

+There is also a section on [migrating from an earlier version](./docs/api.md#migrating-from-an-earlier-version).

 ## Semantic Versioning Policy

 `eslint-config-bluedrop` follows [semantic versioning](https://semver.org).
 However, due to the nature of code quality